Harnessing higher-dimensional fluctuations in an information engine

 At low sampling frequencies $f_{\rm s}$, ratchet events occur with frequency proportional to $f_{\rm s}$, as the bead’s position equilibrates between measurements.
-Consequently, the average stored equilibrium free energy in Eq.~\eqref{eq:free-energy-main} reaches a constant value, so the output power is linear in $f_{\rm s}$ [App.~\ref{app:LSF}].
-The transition between the two limiting behaviors takes place around $f_{\rm s}=1$, for which the sampling time $t_{\rm s}$ is of the same order as the relaxation time $\tauR$.
+Consequently, the average stored equilibrium free energy in Eq.~\eqref{eq:free-energy-main} reaches a constant value, so the output power is linear in $f_{\rm s}$ [\cite{supp_mat}~III].
+The transition between the two limiting behaviors takes place around $f_{\rm s}=1$, where the sampling time $t_{\rm s} \approx \tauR$.
 Despite the similar trends, the $d\!=\!2$ engine nearly doubles the output power attained by its $d\!=\!1$ counterpart.

 The comparison between the performances of the $d\!=\!2$ and $d\!=\!1$ information engines already suggests that fluctuations in degrees of freedom perpendicular to gravity can be exploited to enhance heat extraction.
-We now investigate whether it is more advantageous to exploit all such transverse fluctuations or only a subset.
-To address this, we introduce a modified feedback rule:
+In \cite{supp_mat}~V, we investigate whether it is better to exploit all such transverse fluctuations or {to wait for { rare} large ones which give a higher increase in stored free energy}.
+To address this, we introduce a modified feedback rule, in which the trap center is updated only when, at the time of measurement, the bead lies outside a cylinder of radius $R$. { The threshold $R$ setting the minimum fluctuation size is centered on the trap position} and aligned with the $z$-axis.
+We show that the output power decreases monotonically with $R$, maximized at $R = 0$.
+Therefore, the optimal strategy exploits \textit{all} available transverse fluctuations{, regardless of their size}.